 - "(i) has been offered and informed about available social care, assistive technology, home adaptations, and disability support services, and - "(j) has not made their request primarily because of a lack of or the withdrawal of any of the supporting measures in sub-paragraph (i)."

-- "(i) has been made to understand fully the physiological effects of the lethal drugs used for assisted suicide and their possible complications."
+- "(i) understands fully the physiological effects of the lethal drugs used for assisted suicide and their possible complications."